 - d.
 Organisations starting on the CO2 Performance Ladder for the first time may rely on estimates.
 The aim is to gain a global understanding of the extent and focal points for each scope 3 category.
 This means: - It is permissible to leave one or more scope 3 categories blank with justification.
 The organisation should never exclude Category 6 (business travel) and should always include at least one upstream and one downstream category.
-If the organisation leaves categories blank, it can substantiate this; - If the organisation reports only TtW emissions for fuels and energy carriers in the emissions inventory for scope 1 and scope 2 (requirement 2.A.2-1), it must report WtT emissions in scope 3 (Category 3); - The quantitative estimates may be based on financial data (spend-based), such as sales, combined with cost-based emission factors32, also, the organisation may use activity data based on physical estimates (quantities, numbers, litres, surface areas, etc.), combined with emission factors based on industry averages; - If necessary, the organisation can complete missing data within a scope 3 category by extrapolation; - Emissions from downstream categories need not be based on emissions data from customers or users; - The organisation can determine emissions based on design specifications and assumptions about the use-stage.
+If the organisation leaves categories blank, it can substantiate this;

+- If the organisation reports only TtW emissions for fuels and energy carriers in the emissions inventory for scope 1 and scope 2 (requirement 3.A.2-1), it must report WtT emissions in scope 3 (Category 3); - The quantitative estimates may be based on financial data (spend-based), such as sales, combined with cost-based emission factors32, also, the organisation may use activity data based on physical estimates (quantities, numbers, litres, surface areas, etc.), combined with emission factors based on industry averages; - If necessary, the organisation can complete missing data within a scope 3 category by extrapolation; - Emissions from downstream categories need not be based on emissions data from customers or users; - The organisation can determine emissions based on design specifications and assumptions about the use-stage.
 Here, you can group similar products, services, assets or investments into clusters for each category and activity for which the same assumptions apply.
 The methods used, assumptions and method of clustering should be described. - e.
 Organisations that have been certified longer must broaden, improve and refine their insight into scope 3 incrementally.
 The aim is to gain insight within each relevant scope 3 category into the scope and effect of (potential) reduction measures for each activity so that the organisation can take action accordingly.
-Priority for improvement should be scope 3 categories relevant to the most important activities as defined in Requirement 2.A.4-2.
+Priority for improvement should be scope 3 categories relevant to the most important activities as defined in Requirement 3.A.4-2.
 The following activity data and emission factors can be used for this purpose: - The organisation should use actual activity data such as quantities, numbers, litres, areas, etc. as much as possible; - Upstream emission factors should be based as much as possible on specific data from suppliers; - Downstream emission factors should be tailored to (the use of) a product, location, asset, franchise or investment; - For material-based emissions (categories 1, 2, 5, 11, 12), emission factors should be based as much as possible on LCAs (upstream preferably from supplier-specific data).
 If this is not possible, they should come from validated sector-specific data possibly supplemented by non-validated industry averages.
 Mixed use of data sources is permitted; - For transportation and fuel-related activities (categories 3, 4, 6, 7 and 9): - as much as possible, actual fuel use, or if not possible, transportation distances should be used; - emission factors must be based on nationally accepted average emission factors.
-Upstream, validated vendor-specific data can also be used.
+Upstream, validated vendor-specific data can also be used. - Downstream categories require the adoption of usage scenarios.
+For the scenarios, clusters of similar products, services, assets, or investments can be formed by category and activity. - The use of extrapolation should be minimised.

-32 This refers to emission factors based on environmentally extended input output EEIO models, such as Exiobase.
+32 This refers to emission factors based on environmentally extended input output EEIO models, such as Exiobase